robertmotr/zirconium/README.md

 # Disclaimer:
 - This project exists because I grew up on BO2, and it also happened to be a good target for reversing.
 It's a 14 year old AAA game thats practically dead, but also happens to be a somewhat modern application for trying to reverse a big game engine.
 - I do not condone cheating.
 I am not responsible for when you inevitably get banned by using this.
-Thus, you should use this at your own risk.
+Thus, use this at your own risk.

 ## Preview:
 ![Aimbot](aimbot_preview.gif)